Mike Thompson: Foreign policy

 In late 2002, Thompson joined Representatives Jim McDermott and David Bonior on a fact-finding trip to Iraq.
 During the trip, they spoke to officials in Baghdad and residents of Basra.
-They expressed skepticism about the Bush administration's claims that Saddam Hussein was stockpiling weapons of mass destruction.
+They expressed skepticism about the George W. Bush administration's claims that Iraqi President Saddam Hussein was stockpiling weapons of mass destruction.

 On March 26, 2008, Muthanna Al-Hanooti, an official of a Michigan charity, was accused of underwriting three members of Congress to travel to Iraq on behalf of Iraqi intelligence officials.
 McDermott's office was already organizing the trip when the charity offered to pay the trip expenses.
 McDermott's spokesman claimed the charity was fully vetted by the U.S. government.
 He also stated that the representatives obtained a license from the State Department's Office of Foreign Assets Control for the group to travel to Iraq.

 Thompson has supported military intervention in certain foreign countries.

 Health care

 Thompson has supported a public option for health insurance.
 In 2009, he wrote, "[b]y streamlining health care, reducing fraud and abuse, ending unnecessary testing, discouraging over-utilization, investing in smart reforms, and emphasizing preventive health care, we can significantly bring down the cost of health care."
-In 2010, Thompson voted for the Patient Protection and Affordable Care Act.
+In 2010, Thompson voted for the Affordable Care Act (Obamacare).